plexswap/Plexswap-Docs/help/README.md

 ### Troubleshooting Errors

-The [Troubleshooting Errors page](https://docs.pancakeswap.finance/help/troubleshooting) has a collection of errors users may run into while using PancakeSwap.
+The [Troubleshooting Errors page](https://docs.PlexSwap.finance/help/troubleshooting) has a collection of errors users may run into while using PlexSwap.
 It shows the problem with both a solution to the problem, and a reason explaining why the problem happened.

 ### General FAQ

-The [General FAQ page](https://docs.pancakeswap.finance/help/faq) answers the common questions we get from PancakeSwap users.
+The [General FAQ page](https://docs.PlexSwap.finance/help/faq) answers the common questions we get from PlexSwap users.
 The answers to these questions give advice, an explanation, or a link to a useful resource.

 ### Other Guides